google/gov-meetings-made-searchable/transcode-video-to-audio/README.md

 ### Introduction

-This is a container that received pubsub messages with `globalId` identifiers and then kicks off a workflow to lookup the video associated with that identifier, download the corresponding video from Google Cloud Storage, transcode that video to audio in a FLAC format, then upload the audio segments to Google Cloud Storage.
+This is a container that receives pubsub messages with `globalId` identifiers and then kicks off a workflow to lookup the video associated with that identifier, download the corresponding video from Google Cloud Storage, transcode that video to audio in a FLAC format, then upload the audio segments to Google Cloud Storage.